Lucksom/Zero-New-Tab-Page/README.md

 3. Open your Chromium-based browser and navigate to `chrome://extensions/` (or `edge://extensions/`).
 4. Toggle on **Developer mode** in the top right corner.
 5. Click the **Load unpacked** button in the top left.
-6. Select your extracted `Zero-Home-Tab` folder.
+6. Select your extracted `Zero-New-Tab-Page` folder.
 7. Open a new tab and enjoy a cleaner home screen!